-NCSA analyzed the college roster data of over 1,400 schools across NCAA D1, D2, D3 and NAIA divisions between 2012 and 2017 and found that over 45% of underclassmen athletes are not listed on their college roster the following year.
+NCSA analyzed the college roster data of over 1,400 schools across NCAA D1, D2, D3 and NAIA divisions between 2012 and 2017 and found that over 45% of underclassmen athletes are not listed on their college roster the following year. of its athletes choose not to continue playing their sport through their senior year.
+And Ithaca College said its 2014 class maintained just a 46% retention rate for four-year athletes.

-Over 45% of underclassmen athletes are not listed on their college roster the following year guidance.
-NCAA's 2016 GOALS Study of the Student-Athlete Experience reported more than two-thirds of student-athletes develop a close personal relationship with at least one faculty member, while more than 80% believe their coach cares whether they graduate.
+Over 45% of underclassmen athletes are not listed on their college roster the following year and guidance.
+NCAA's 2016 GOALS Study of the Student- Athlete Experience reported more than two-thirds of student-athletes develop a close personal relationship with at least one faculty member, while more than 80% believe their coach cares whether they graduate.
 Without a built-in support system, athletes are more susceptible to dropping out.

 Individual research at colleges and universities reaffirms this trend.
-In 2016, the Brown Daily Herald published a report stating that about 30% of its When student-athletes choose to leave their team, they lose more than the comradery of their teammates.
-Athletes lose valuable academic support and
+In 2016, the Brown Daily Herald published a report stating that about 30% When student-athletes choose to leave their team, they lose more than the comradery of their teammates.
+Athletes lose valuable academic support